rojberr/speedysalesman/README.md

 # speedysalesman

-This is my assigment for Computational Optimization course.
+This is my assignment for Computational Optimization course.

 Here you can find metaheuristik solutions for travelling salesman problem.